-Historical Uses of Holy Basil & Holy Basil Essential Oil
+Uses of Holy Basil Herb & Holy Basil Essential Oil in Traditional Medicines

 This information is provided for educational interest only and is not intended either as claims for the product “Holy Basil Essential Oil” or as guidelines for use of that product.
 The fact that an herb has been used for specific purposes in traditional practices does not constitute “proof” of that herbs actions or safety.

 Holy Basil herb, not the essential oil, is highly revered in Ayurvedic Medicine as both a powerful healing agent and a sacred herb and it has long been grown and used for medicinal and spiritual purposes.
-Many people in India drink a warm cup of Holy Basil tea daily to experience its calming and soothing qualities.
-In fact, Holy Basil is considered in Ayurvedic medicine to be a panacea for almost every ailment.
-For an excellent discussion of the many uses of Holy Basil herb see Tulsi: The Mother Medicine of Nature by Dr. Narendra Singh and Dr. Yamuna Hoette.
+In fact, Holy Basil herb is considered in Ayurvedic medicine to be a panacea for almost every ailment.

 The essential oil of Holy Basil has been used in modern aromatherapy, although not as widely as some other essential oils, due to concerns about possible carcinogenic effects of its constituent, methyleugenol, as well as concern for skin sensitizationn.
-The uses of Holy Basil essential oils have generally been said by aromatherapists to be similar to those of Basil linalool (Ocimum basilicom CT Linalool).
+The uses of Holy Basil essential oil have generally been said by aromatherapists to be similar to those of Basil linalool (Ocimum basilicom CT Linalool).